Trademark Registration Cost: Everything You Need to Know

 Trademark registration cost consists of two factors: the price of submitting the application itself (paid to the U.S. authorities) and the fee for the lawyer.3 min read

-How Much Does it Cost to Register a Trademark?
+How Much Does a Trademark Registration Cost?

 Trademark registration cost consists of two factors: the price of submitting the trademark application, which is paid to the government, and the fee for the lawyer, including analysis, session time, filing time, and so forth.
 The price of the federal submission is $275 per class of products.
 So, as an illustration, in case you’re seeking to trademark a clothes line or handbags, the U.S. Government payment is typically $275 for each of these product classes.
 Under certain circumstances, the submitting payment could also be decreased per class to $225.